How to Grow Milkweed: The Complete Plant Guide

 • Milkweed does best in well-draining soil, although some species, like swamp milkweed, prefer to grow in soil with higher moisture levels.

-• Plant transplants in blocks rather than long rows.
-Plant milkweed 18-24 inches apart.
+• Plant to plant transplants in blocks rather than long rows.
+Space milkweed 18 to 24 inches apart.

-• Water after planting and keep soil moist until plants are established.
+• Water after planting to compress the soil and keep the soil moist until plants are established.

 Growing